julianocosta89/jcosta.dev/content/posts/mastodon-otel/index.md

 ]
 +++

-I joined Datadog in January this year (2024), and in February, [Ara Pulido][], a colleague of mine, connected me with [Mastodon][] to help onboard their backend to Datadog.
+I joined Datadog in January 2024, and in February, my colleague [Ara Pulido] connected me with [Mastodon] to help onboard their backend to Datadog.

-They were using Datadog as part of the Open Source Program Datadog offers to Open Source projects for an year already, mainly to monitor their hosts, kubernetes cluster, logs and database performance, but they were looking into OpenTelemetry to get some visibility into their backend.
+Mastodon had been using Datadog for a year through Datadog's Open Source Program, primarily to monitor their hosts, Kubernetes cluster, logs, and database performance.
+However, they were exploring OpenTelemetry to get vendor agnostic instrumentation into their backend.

-I wrote about it on [Datadog's Open Source Hub][], but I wanted to add some personal/technical points to this process that didn't fit the Open Source Hub post, so here it goes.
+I wrote about this on [Datadog's Open Source Hub], but I wanted to share some personal and technical insights that didn't quite fit in that post—so here we go.

 ## Initial Challenges

-When I started looking at the [source code][], I noticed that Mastodon is written in Ruby.
-Although, I've touched Ruby in my previous work, it is totally different creating a sample Ruby app, from a real world application, but thankfully it worked out fine.
+When I started examining the [source code], I discovered that Mastodon is written in Ruby.
+Although I had previously worked with Ruby, creating a sample Ruby app is quite different from working on a real-world application.
+Fortunately, it worked out well.

-The community had already started working on something similar.
-[Robb Kidd][] sent a [pull request][] back in November 2022 to add OTel to Mastodon, and I've built on top of that a solution [shipping the OTel Collector with it][julianos-pr].
+The community had already begun developing something similar.
+In November 2022, [Robb Kidd] submitted a [pull request] to add OpenTelemetry (OTel) to Mastodon, and I built a solution on top of that by [integrating the OTel Collector][julianos-pr].

 ## The PR with the Collector

-Even though this wasn't the PR that got merged, I'd like to spend a minute here to discuss one nice thing that I suggested.
+Even though this wasn't the pull request that ultimately got merged, I'd like to take a moment to discuss a suggestion I made.

 ### The Collector

-As Mastodon wanted to allow users to send telemetry data to any observability backend, I wanted to build a minimal collector, containing just the components required for each vendor, and each developer would configure their Collector in their own way.
+Since Mastodon wanted to enable users to send telemetry data to any observability backend, I aimed to allow developers to configure their own Collector as needed, but creating a minimal custom Collector containing only the required components for each use-case.

-To do that, I've used a multi-staged Dockerfile which first would use the OCB (OpenTelemetry Collector Builder) to build a minimal Collector distro based on a manifest file that specifies which components should be part of the Collector distro.
-And then runs the Collector with its configuration file.
+To achieve this, I used a multi-stage Dockerfile.
+First, it uses the OpenTelemetry Collector Builder (OCB) to create a minimal Collector distribution based on a manifest file specifying which components should be included.
+It then runs the Collector with its configuration file.

-Here is how a `manifest.yaml` file looks like:
+Here's an example of what a `manifest.yaml` file looks like:

 {{% snippet manifest.yaml yaml %}}

-This is how the `Dockerfile` would look like:
+Below is an example of the `Dockerfile`:

 {{% snippet Dockerfile Dockerfile %}}

-And finally, here is how the `otelcol-config.yaml` file would look like:
+And finally, here's an example of the `otelcol-config.yaml` file:

-{{% snippet otelcol-config.yaml yaml %}}

 {{< alert >}}
-Note that you can only use the components previously added to the manifest file, as the custom Collector has only those components.
-If you try to use a component that is not defined in the manifest the Collector will fail to start.
+Note that you can only use the components previously added to the manifest file, as the custom Collector includes only those components.
+If you try to use a component not defined in the manifest, the Collector will fail to start.
 {{< /alert >}}

-In the PR, I also added a `TELEMETRY_BACKEND` build arg, which would use a different manifest file depending on which observability backend the user wanted to send data to.
-The Datadog manifest had the Datadog components, but the default had only the `OTLP` and vendor agnostic components.
+In the pull request, I also added a `TELEMETRY_BACKEND` build argument, which selects a different manifest file depending on the observability backend the user wants to send data to.
+For example, the Datadog manifest includes the Datadog-specific components, while the default manifest includes only the `OTLP` and vendor-agnostic components.

-It was built to allow users to collaborate and add their manifests with their required components later on.
+This setup was designed to allow users to contribute their own manifests with additional components as needed.

-If you want to know more about the OCB, you can take a look at the official OpenTelemetry docs: [Building a custom collector][].
+To learn more about the OCB, refer to the official OpenTelemetry documentation: [Building a custom collector].

 ### The Instrumentation

-The main difference between the initial PR from Robb and mine in the instrumentation side, was that instead of using the `opentelemetry-instrumentation-all`, I suggested adding only the dependencies we need.
+The main difference between Robb's initial PR and mine, on the instrumentation side, was that instead of using `opentelemetry-instrumentation-all`, I suggested adding only the specific dependencies we needed.

-This is way more verbose and requires more maintenance, but we have more control over what we are instrumenting.
-This also aligned with the idea behind building a minimal Collector distro.
+This approach is more verbose and requires additional maintenance, but it gives us greater control over what we're instrumenting.
+It also aligns with the goal of building a minimal Collector distribution.

-We don't import everything automatically, we define what we want, what we need, and only use those.
+Rather than importing everything automatically, we define exactly what we want, use only what we need, and keep the setup streamlined.

 ## The Collector Configuration

-After the PR from the Mastodon team got merged, [Renaud Chaput][] and [Tim Campbell][] started sending OpenTelemery traces to Datadog via Collector.
+After the Mastodon team's PR was merged, they began sending OpenTelemetry traces to Datadog via the Collector.

-In here it started a great back and forth between them and I that I'll be forever grateful.
+This sparked an invaluable back-and-forth exchange between [Renaud Chaput], [Tim Campbell], and me, for which I'll be forever grateful.

-I represent the community/users/customers inside Datadog, and hearing exactly what are their pain points and troubles when sending OTel data to Datadog is one of the most important part of my job.
+As a representative of the community, users, and customers within Datadog, understanding their pain points and challenges with sending OTel data to Datadog is one of the most important aspects of my role.

-In the [Datadog's Open Source Hub] blog post I've spent some time talking about [Inferred Services] and how that improved Mastodon's usability significantly.

-In here, I want to focus on some Collector configuration that helped them navigate better the OTel world in Datadog.
+In the [Datadog Open Source Hub][Datadog's Open Source Hub] blog post, I discussed how [Inferred Services] significantly improved Mastodon's usability.
+Here, I want to focus on specific Collector configurations that helped them navigate the OTel ecosystem within Datadog more effectively.

 ### Resource Processor

-In the snippet below, the [resourceprocessor] component is used to set an attribute `deployment.environment.name=development`.
+In the snippet below, the [resourceprocessor] component is used to set an attribute:
+`deployment.environment.name=development`.

-When the OTel data arrives at Datadog with that attribute, the service is tagged with the defined value, and that makes their life easier when navigating the data in Datadog.
+When OTel data arrives in Datadog with this attribute, the service is tagged accordingly, making it easier for the team to navigate and analyze their data in Datadog.

 ```yaml
 processors: